frostschutz/MyBB-PluginLibrary/PluginLibrary-Documentation.rst

       Detailed explanation on how search patterns work, see below.

     *before*
-      Lines that should be inserted *before* the located code.
+      String or array of lines that should be inserted *before* the located code.

     *after*
-      Lines that should be inserted *after* the located code.
+      String or array of lines that should be inserted *after* the located code.

     *replace*
-      Lines that should *replace* the located code, or empty string or any true value if it should be removed (*replace* with nothing).
+      String or array of lines that should *replace* the located code, or empty string or any true value if it should be removed (*replace* with nothing).

     *multi*
       If set, allow the search pattern to match more than once.